omeka/omeka-s-enduser/modules/valuesuggest.md

 ---

 The ValueSuggest module adds an auto-complete feature to a specific property in a resource template and draws on controlled vocabularies from Library of Congress and Getty Collection.

-This functionality helps those building an Omeka site to enforce consistent metadata input and data compatibility with other databases of records.
+This functionality helps those building an Omeka site to encourage consistent metadata input and data compatibility with other databases of records.
+Please note that ValueSuggest offers  but cannot require that users select values from the autosuggest feature.
+Users will always have the option of creating their own value instead.

 To install ValueSuggest follow the instructions for Installing Modules on the Modules documentation.